scikit-beam/scikit-beam/doc/development/docguide.rst

 the :ref:`builddocs` section in the installation instructions.

-Astropy Documentation Rules and Guidelines
+Scikit-beam Documentation Rules and Guidelines
 ------------------------------------------

-This section describes the standards for documentation format affiliated packages that must follow for consideration of integration into the core module, as well as the standard Astropy docstring format.
+This section describes the standards for documentation format affiliated packages that must follow for consideration of integration into the core module, as well as the standard Scikit-beam docstring format.

 * All documentation should be written use the Sphinx documentation tool.